Ankitamishra17/Recipe-Ideas/README.md

 # 🍲 Recipe Ideas

-A React + Tailwind CSS app to search and explore recipes by ingredient using the [TheMealDB API](https://www.themealdb.com/).
+A React + Vite + Tailwind app to search recipes by ingredient using the [TheMealDB API](https://www.themealdb.com/).

 ---